The world’s first wildlife and forest crime whistleblowing initiative

 On February 7th, 2014, the Elephant Action League (EAL) launched WildLeaks, one of the most innovative and successful initiatives ever launched to fight wildlife crime.

-In around 3 years, and despite having a modest budget for marketing & communication, WildLeaks received over 120 confidential submissions, generated four investigations, and shared more than 20 confidential exchanges of information with other NGOs or law enforcement agencies.
+Since its launch WildLeaks received dozens of confidential submissions, generated four investigations, and shared more than 25 confidential exchanges of information with other NGOs or law enforcement agencies.

 WildLeaks is a nonprofit collaborative project created and funded by EAL and managed directly by EAL’s co-founder, Mr. Andrea Crosta, with the support of a few professionals who collaborate during the assessment and post-assessment phases.